marcushuewitt/ClassNotes/Class05/README.md

 We've covered variables such as int, bool, float and str.
 These, in a sense, are data structures, but we refer to them as `primatives`.
 You can also think of these are `atomic`, in that they are relatively indivisible and consist of `one thing`.

 Often in programming we want to store more than `one thing`, we often want to group things into data structures.
 We call these `composite` data structures.
 This is where Python really shines, as Python has a number of built in composite data structures that are quire useful.
 We'll be covering a subset of these data structures: Tuples, Lists, and Dictionaries.

-## The Standard Type Hierarchy

-Python has a standard Hierarchy of types.
-I'd encourage you to familiarize yourself with this Hierarchy (https://docs.python.org/3/reference/datamodel.html#the-standard-type-hierarchy)

 ## Tuples